 What to do during a WinterAmsterdam Layover

 A Layover in Winter is a little more problematic than in Summer.
-In winter Amsterdam is very cold and it rains a lot, so you’ll want to keep indoors.
+Amsterdam In winter is very cold, and it rains a lot, so you’ll want to stay indoors.
 The last thing you want is to return drenched to the airport and then go to the plain all wet.
 That would be extremely uncomfortable!
 So, what can we do?

 Canal Cruise in Winter